"The ultimate villain of the story, who's causing the problem the heroes must solve."

 In Beast Wars, he was the Big Bad twice.
 Firstly he's the standard ruler of the Predacons, fighting against the Maximals.
 During The Reveal, it is shown that the G1 Megatron had orchestrated the plan, ordering the Beast Megatron to go back in time and kill the G1 Autobots while they were in stasis.
 Only for that plan to be ignored.
 Beast Wars Megatron only followed this plan as a last ditch effort, in only one plot, which failed.
 (Thankfully so, or they all would have been killed by Unicron at some point).
 Other plots include successfully killing both Optimuses (Optimi?), inventing new classes of Transformers (Transmetal 2, Vehicons) and introducing ham to prehistoric Earth.

 Beast Machines: succeeds in conquering Cybertron and ruling over a planet of mindless, sparkless drones.
-All the happens before the series begins.
+All this happens before the series begins.
 During the series, he absorbs every spark on the planet and comes within a millimetre of godhood.
 Yes, godhood.

 Armada: Leads the Decepticons and gets his servos on the three most powerful minicons in the universe and would probably have destroyed the Autobots if Unicron hadn't forced them into an alliance.